-The informal nature of ICRI makes it challenging to quantify its influence over time in terms of onthe-ground progress towards sustainable management of coral reefs.
+The informal nature of ICRI makes it challenging to quantify its influence over time in terms of on-the-ground progress towards sustainable management of coral reefs.
 However, in this regard it is worthwhile reflecting on:

-- the congruence of ICRI's work with the establishment of reef-related international action targets such as: - The World Summit on Sustainable Development 2002 Earth Summit MPA networks target; - The Convention on Biological Diversity 2002 biodiversity targets relating to eco-region protection, marine protected areas containing coral reefs and sustainable fisheries; - The subsequent 2010 Aichi Biodiversity Target 10 dealing specifically with coral reefs leading to the declaration of new marine protected areas, including locally managed areas as well as Large Marine Protected Areas such as the Papahānaumokuākea Marine National Monument or the Phoenix Islands Protected Area; and - the advent of transformative regional initiatives such as the Coral Triangle Initiative, the Micronesia Challenge and the Caribbean Challenge.
+- the congruence of ICRI's work with the establishment of reef-related international action targets such as: - The WSSD 2002 Earth Summit MPA networks target; - The CBD 2002 biodiversity targets relating to eco-region protection, marine protected areas containing coral reefs and sustainable fisheries; - The subsequent 2010 Aichi Biodiversity Target 10 dealing specifically with coral reefs leading to the declaration of new marine protected areas, including locally managed areas as well as Large Marine Protected Areas such as the Papahānaumokuākea Marine National Monument, the Phoenix Islands Protected Area and the Chagos Marine Protected Area; and

+• the advent of transformative regional initiatives such as the Coral Triangle Initiative, the Micronesia Challenge and the Caribbean Challenge.